LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-2-waste-and-recycling.md

 The availability of real time data, such as that for contaminated collections, is a key factor in helping self serve functionality.

 Pre-empting customer needs would be another service enhancement by following up on previous interactions (e.g. if it takes 5 days to deliver a new bin, alert users if there is likely to be a delay).

+All council teams struggle to update website to react to weather issues.
+Some considered taking down the collection timetable in these circumstances - almost encouraging people to call!

 ## Learning points